MicrosoftDocs/microsoft-365-docs/microsoft-365/business/microsoft-365-business-overview.md

 - Email vulnerabilities, including sharing sensitive data, phishing attempts, malware, and so on.
 - When people who should not, can access documents with sensitive information.

-Microsoft 365 Business helps safeguard your data in each of these instances.
+Microsoft 365 for business helps safeguard your data in each of these instances.
 The security features that protect your business data are detailed in the following figure.

 ![A figure that shows how M365B protects your business.](../media/m365businessvalueadd.png)

 ## How your data and devices are protected

-Microsoft 365 Business helps **defended against threats** by:
+Microsoft 365 for business helps **defended against threats** by:

 - Scanning links in emails and documents in real time to block unsafe web sites (ATP Safe Links).